OminousLama/restic-restore-everything/README.md

 3. Wait for the program to finish.
 Keep an eye on the log output in case it failed to restore some files.

 4. All done!

+## Roadmap

+Some things I'd like to implement if I find the time for it:

+- [ ] Integrated `findings` file generation: Currently, you have to generate the findings file yourself.
+This isn't a lot of work by any means but it would still be nice to have this step integrated.
+- [ ] Dry-run option: For big repos it would be helpful to see what actions would be run without actually committing to them.
+According to the Restic docs, it offers a dry-run option for the restore action, but the version I've used during development apparently didn't?
+Might look into this again.
+- [ ] GUI: I'd like to add some kind of simple GUI for a more streamlined restore process.
+It would also make the app easier to use for the non-technical folks out there (one might wonder tho how they got a restic repo in the first place).

 <!-- ACKNOWLEDGMENTS -->